jdsatlin/QRCodeTracker/ReadMe.md

 2. Activate the Google Sheets API on [the API Library page](https://console.cloud.google.com/apis/library?project=_).
 [Further documentation here](https://cloud.google.com/apis/docs/getting-started).
 3. Create a service account for the project
 4. Create keys for your service account
+5. Share access to the spreadsheet with the service account, using the "Share" button in the Google Sheets UI, and share it with the service account email address as an editor.

 ## Configuring the application: